HITB-CyberWeek/proctf-2021/writeups/genealogy/genealogy.writeup.md

 Also, the decoding library has an additional feature: if you have a `BROTOBUF_DEBUG_MEMORY` environment variable and its value is equal to "1", the library will print debugging logs about memory manipulations such as allocating and freeing the memory.
 It can be useful further during the heap overflowing.

-### Read of the Uninitialized Memory
+### Reading of the Uninitialized Memory

 Okay, what about vulnerabilities?

 First, there is a bug in the decoding algorithm.
 As you can see in [protobuf/person.cpp#L14](https://github.com/HITB-CyberWeek/proctf-2021/blob/main/services/genealogy/src/brotobuf/person.cpp#L14), only complex fields (such as strings or other models) are initialized in the constructor, but integer fields stay uninitialized.
-They initialize when we meet them in the encoded stream, but if the value was equal to zero, it has not been encoded at all!
+They initialize when we meet them in the encoded stream, but if the value is equal to zero, it has not been encoded at all!

 So our steps should be the following: create a user, create a person with a zero `birth_date`, create a tree with this person, encode and send it back to the checking endpoint.
 In this case, the field of `Person.birth_date` is left uninitialized.
-As soon as a memory for the `person` field is allocated from the heap, and `birth_date` is the first field of this structure, it will contain the internal data from malloc's chunk.
+Whem memory of the field `person` is allocated on the heap, the `birty_date` will contain the internal data from malloc chunk, because it's the first field of the structure.

 Here, if you know nothing about memory allocation at glibc, you have to read the following links:

 - [MallocInternals](https://sourceware.org/glibc/wiki/MallocInternals)
 - [Heap Exploitation](https://guyinatuxedo.github.io/25-heap/index.html)

-The First 8 bytes in freed malloc's chunk is an address of the previous chunk, or the address of pointer in the `main_arena` if this chunk is the first chunk in the linked list in `tcache` bin.
-So if we allocate the chunk again and don't initialize these bytes, the address of the `main_arena` can leak via the `birth_date` field.
+The first 8 bytes in freed malloc's chunk is an address of the previous chunk, or the address of pointer in the `main_arena` if this chunk is the first chunk in the linked list in `tcache` bin.
+So, if we allocate the chunk again and don't initialize these bytes, the address of the `main_arena` can leak via the `birth_date` field.

-Why it is useful?
-Because thanks to the address of `main_arena` we can get the base address of libc, which will be used later.
+Why is it useful?
+Thanks to the address of `main_arena` we can get the base address of libc, which will be used later.

 You can see the code for this vulnerability here: [genealogy.sploit.py#L25-L53](https://github.com/HITB-CyberWeek/proctf-2021/blob/main/sploits/genealogy/genealogy.sploit.py#L25-L53).